Only 5 cars? That’s already a nice collection that you could have built during the last Artcurial auction

 When reading this, you must already be laughing.
 You must ask yourself “but why”?

 The Shelby Series 1 is rare, very rare, only 249 cars produced but and it’s above all a car designed by Carroll Shelby.
 Okay, that’s not an argument.
 Indeed, I must admit that this Series 1 is strange.
-It looks a little like a Dodge Viper, which would have copulated with a TVR Chimaera, a 90s Ford Mustang and a 90s Corvette.
+It looks a little like a Dodge Viper, which would have copulated with a TVR Chimaera, a 90s Ford Mustang and a Corvette from the same decade.
 Don’t ask me who’s the father.
 Its design is so unusual and extravagant that it’s almost cool, especially from the front with a huge hood air intake and from the side with giant air extractors and a fuel tank behind your heads, just behind the seats.
 You can probably fill the tank without getting out of your car.
 Genius idea.
 Anyway, it’s obviously not for design that we buy this car… Well, it’s because we used to drive it in GranTurismo 2 (not only).

 Designed as a roadster, this Shelby is probably the vision of a 2000s Cobra by the famous Carroll Shelby.
 In short, we like or dislike it but the fact is the car for sale has its Oldsmobile “L47 Aurora” 4.0L V8 original engine, and its a supercharged version!
 Jackpot, only 70 cars were equipped like this!
 Thanks to this little mechanical extra, the car delivers 450HP!
 And it’s simply huge for the time, especially with a contained weight of 1200kg.
 Cherries (because they are several) on the cake, the engine is coupled to a manual gearbox, the car has only known one owner and only has 7000km since its purchase in 2001!